-Risk ID Event Pre- Mitigation Risk Score Mitigation Measures [Including Confirmatory Studies] Post-Mitigation Likelihood Post-Mitigation Consequence of Impact Post Mitigatio n Risk Score Constr uction Phase • A Utilities - Risk of gas explosion due to the strike of a gas mains during excavation works Medium Please refer to Chapter 5 (Construction), and to Appendix A5.1 CEMP in Volume 4 of this EIAR for details on pre-construction surveys that will be conducted and mitigation measures that will be put in place.
-2 Very Unlikely 3 Serious Low N Contamination Event - Pollution event leading to environmental damage to watercourses or groundwater, particularly associated with the potential release of silt to the aquatic environment Medium Please refer to Chapter 13 (Water), Chapter 14 (Land, Soils, Geology & Hydrogeology), and Appendix A5.1 CEMP in Volume 4 of this EIAR for details on design and mitigation measures that will be place.
-2 Very Unlikely 2 Serious Low 0 Biosecurity - Risk of spread of invasive species during construction works, particularly during site clearance works Medium Please refer to Chapter 12 (Biodiversity) and Appendix A5.1 CEMP in Volume 4 of this EIAR for details on mitigation measures that will be put in place.
-2 Very Unlikely 3 Serious Low R Aviation Fuel Pipeline - Risk of explosion / fire due to strike of pipeline.
-Medium Please refer to Chapter 5 (Construction) and to Appendix A5.1 CEMP in Volume 4 of this EIAR for details on pre-construction surveys that will be conducted and mitigation measures that will be put in place.
-1 Extremely Unlikely 4 Very Serious Low Operat ional Phase · N/A
+Risk ID Event Pre-Mitigation Risk Score Mitigation Measures [Including Confirmatory Studies] Post-Mitigation Likelihood Post- Mitigation Consequence of Impact Post Mitigation Risk Score Constru ction Phase A Utilities - Risk of gas explosion due to the strike of a gas mains during excavation works Medium Refer to Chapter 5 (Construction) and to Appendix A5.1 CEMP in Volume 4 of this EIAR for details of mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low Н Structural damage / collapse Medium Refer to Chapter 5 (Construction), Appendix A5.1 CEMP in Volume 4 of this EIAR for details on construction works management and mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low J Contamination Event - Pollution event leading to environmental damage to watercourses or groundwater, particularly associated with the potential release of silt to the aquatic environment High Refer to Chapter 13 (Water), Chapter 14 (Land, Soils, Geology & Hydrogeology), and Appendix A5.1 CEMP in Volume 4 of this EIAR for details of mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low М Transport Accident - Major road traffic accident resulting from a collision between construction traffic and public traffic i.e. cars, buses, HGVs, in addition to pedestrians and cyclists using the road or footpaths.
+Medium Refer to Chapter 5 (Construction), Appendix A5.1 CEMP in Volume 4 of this EIAR for details on construction works management and mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low N Transport Accident - Risk of accidents due to interface of construction works with other public transport infrastructure such as rail.
+Medium Refer to Chapter 5 (Construction), Appendix A5.1 CEMP in Volume 4 of this EIAR for details on construction works management and mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low Р Biosecurity - Risk of spread of invasive species during construction works, particularly during site clearance works Medium Refer to Chapter 12 (Biodiversity), and Appendix A5.1 CEMP in Volume 4 of this EIAR for details of mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low R Extreme Weather Event - Risk of extreme weather events such as prolonged flooding resulting in sediment load runoff during construction, storm damage, snowstorm, wildfire.
+Medium Refer to Chapter 13 (Water), Chapter 14 (Land, Soils, Geology & Hydrogeology), and Appendix A5.1 CEMP in Volume 4 of this EIAR for details of mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low Т Disruption to emergency response vehicles (fire, ambulance and guards) High Refer to Chapter 5 (Construction), Appendix A5.1 CEMP in Volume 4 of this EIAR for details on construction works management and mitigation measures to be put in place.
+2 Very unlikely 3 Serious Low Operation onal Phase N/A